Knee Pain Treatment in Indian Trail, NC: Beyond Rest and Ice

 The knee has four major ligaments that provide stability.
 Sprains occur when these ligaments stretch or tear, usually from sudden twisting or impact.

-While severe tears may require surgery, most sprains heal well with proper treatment.
-The key is restoring normal joint mechanics so the healing ligament isn’t subjected to continued abnormal stress.
+While severe tears require surgery, most sprains heal well with proper treatment.
+The key is restoring normal joint mechanics so the healing ligament isn’t subjected to continued abnormal stress during recovery.

 Arthritis and Degenerative Changes

 Knee arthritis doesn’t mean you’re stuck with pain forever.
-While we can’t reverse cartilage loss, we can significantly reduce pain and improve function by optimizing how the knee moves.
+While we can’t reverse cartilage loss, we produce significant reductions in pain and improvements in function by optimizing how the knee moves and loads.

 When the knee joint tracks properly and surrounding muscles provide adequate support, the remaining cartilage experiences less stress.
-Many patients with arthritis report dramatic improvements in pain and mobility without invasive procedures.
+Patients with arthritis consistently report dramatic improvements in pain and mobility without invasive procedures.

 Woman holding knee in pain during outdoor activity in Indian Trail NC